DSF RULES Ver9.0 (JUNE 2015)

 - RACIST/BIGOTED/EXTREMELY DISCRIMINATORY MATERIAL

 This may include words, images, videos, audio, symbols, icons, or links to where these sorts of topics can be found.
 This applies to avatars as well as posts.

 Below are examples of situations that we consider Trolling /Aggressive/Abusive/Stalking.
-ANY of the behavior listed below will threaten your membership on this site.
-There will be no explanations or deliberations in regards to being banned by the Staff.
+ANY of the behavior listed below may lead to to warnings and suspensions:

 Being abusive, antagonistic or physically threatening towards the forum itself, the forum membership, or the Staff.
 This includes sexual harassment and extreme sexist comments about other members.

 Baiting/Antagonizing forum members for the sole purpose of dragging them into a conflict or threatening situation.